Sports Journalism MA

 The course aims to offer you:

-- The focused training required to become precisely what is required in modern sports journalism.
-This will include skills to create remarkable news, feature and next-generation creative content, on all platforms.
+• the focused training required to become precisely what is needed in modern sports journalism.
+This will include skills to create news, features and next-generation creative content, for all platforms

-- Opportunities to contribute to and shape creative social media campaigns for local sports businesses, for platforms such as YouTube, TikTok and Twitter2.
+• opportunities to contribute to and shape creative social media campaigns for local sports businesses, for platforms such as YouTube, TikTok and X2.

 Collaborations